deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 Here are the task queues in use by the system.
 All are push queues unless explicitly marked as otherwise.

+*   `async-delete-pull` and `async-host-rename-pull` -- Pull queues for tasks to asynchronously delete contacts/hosts and to asynchronously refresh DNS for renamed hosts, respectively.
+Tasks are enqueued during EPP flows and then handled in batches by the regularly running cron tasks `DeleteContactsAndHostsAction` and `RefreshDnsOnHostRenameAction`.
 *   `bigquery-streaming-metrics` -- Queue for metrics that are asynchronously streamed to BigQuery in the `Metrics` class.
 Tasks are enqueued during EPP flows in `EppController`.
 This means that there is a lag of a few seconds to